Mcompetitions/M6-methods/IJF paper/readme.md

 * **HypothesisX.R**: A set of scripts used for evaluating the ten hypotheses of the M6 made before launching the competition.

 * **forecast-investing connection.R**: Used to evaluate the degree of connection between the forecasts (predicted rank) and the decisions (investment weights).
 The analysis effectively classifies the submissions of the participating teams into "Well Connected", "Connected", "Weakly Connected", "Disconnected" and "Opposite Connection".
+The output of this script ("connection for H4.csv") is used as input in script "Hypothesis4.R".